-Photo by Vince Jacob on Unsplash
+Photo by Vince Jacob on Unsplas

 Lime announced last week that it will be pulling e-scooters from 12 markets worldwide, including four in the U.S.: Phoenix, Atlanta, San Antonio, and San Diego.
 The company, which experienced rapid growth and expansion in the past few years, also plans to lay off 14% of its workforce.
 Lime is not alone in this regard—according to Verge, Bird, Scoot, Skip, and Lyft have also laid off scooter-related employees recently.
 The over-saturation of the e-scooter market is likely a factor, but this move also follows a more recent trend in the tech start-up world—investors want to see profit, not just growth.
 From a private sector perspective, that's a logical move.
 The question of long-term profitability is a serious question facing many new mobility service providers, including Uber and Lyft.
 Whether or not these companies will eventually turn a profit or not remains to be seen.